-Sudden cardiac arrest symptoms are immediate and drastic and include:
+Symptoms of sudden cardiac arrest are immediate and severe and include:

 When to see a doctor

-Perform CPR.
-Quickly check the unconscious person's breathing.
-If he or she isn't breathing normally, begin CPR.
-Push hard and fast on the person's chest — at the rate of 100 to 120 compressions a minute.
-If you've been trained in CPR, check the person's airway and deliver rescue breaths after every 30 compressions.
+Do CPR if the person isn't breathing.
+Push hard and fast on the person's chest — about 100 to 120 pushes a minute.
+If you've been trained in CPR, check the person's airway.
+Then deliver rescue breaths after every 30 compressions.

 If you haven't been trained, just continue chest compressions.
 Allow the chest to rise completely between compressions.
-Keep doing this until a portable defibrillator is available or emergency personnel arrive.
+Keep doing this until an AED is available or emergency workers arrive.

-Portable automated external defibrillators (AEDs) are available in an increasing number of places, including airports, casinos and shopping malls.
-You can also purchase them for your home.
-AEDs come with built-in instructions for their use.
+Portable automated external defibrillators, called AEDs, are available in many public places, including airports and shopping malls.
+You can also buy one for home use.
+AEDs come with step-by-step voice instructions for their use.
 They're programmed to allow a shock only when appropriate.